dshab-group/.github/profile/README.md

 > We don't just stop at this fun, pleasure-seeking project.
 When you join, we will notify you when we open other programs and choose you first.

+## Site statement

+We are based in the United States of America and serve Chinese people worldwide.
+The personnel included are all self submitted by others, and our organization does not assume any legal responsibility

 © 2023 Dshab Group.